TrejoJulian/jtrejo.challenge.trinom.io/README.md

 3. On the same terminal, run ng serve.
 The application should start running in port 4200.
 You can acccess it by going to http://localhost:4200/.

 ## Goal
-This web application's aim is to provide the user with the ability to manage people and their courses.
-The user can visualize everyone check their details, and edit them if required.
-Courses can be added and removed from the people listed.
-Delete functionality was also added.
-The course list is also available in the courses section that can be found in the navbar.
-Finally, this application was made to be responsive to work both in computer screens as well as cellphones.
+This web application's aim is to provide the user with the ability to manage people and their courses:
+- The user can visualize everyone check their details, and edit them if required.
+- Courses can be added and removed from the people listed.
+- Delete functionality was also added.
+- The course list is also available in the courses section that can be found in the navbar.
+This application was made to be responsive to work both in computer screens as well as cellphones.

 ## How to use: